Pupillary Reflexes — Ultra–High-Yield MSRA Exam Blog (with ALL Important Conditions)

 1) CN III palsy — TWO exam phenotypes (diabetes vs PCom aneurysm)

 Where are the fibres?
-Parasympathetic fibres are superficial on CN III; motor fibres are more central.
+Parasympathetic fibres (pupil fibres) are superficial on CN III; motor fibres are more central.

 📌 Compression hits pupil fibres; ischemia often spares pupil fibres.